 First, let’s look at the superficial differences:

 - TED-style talks are delivered without notes, from memory.
 THEY ARE NOT, as some people think, spontaneous; far from it!
-They are scripted and carefully rehearsed, often for months.
+They are scripted and carefully rehearsed, often for months (or famously, in Susan Cain’s case, for a year).
 In contrast, most business presenters use notes to deliver their speeches.
 Unfortunately for us in the audience, those notes are often on their slides.

-- TED-style talks are professionally visualized.
+- TED-style talks are professionally visualized, meaning that someone who knows that they’re doing created your slides or video.
 This isn’t as true in smaller, TEDx venues — but if someone’s speaking at the mothership (TED), their slides, videos, or animations are generally well-crafted.
 If they bring props onstage with them — a Teddy bear; a suitcase; or, as neurologist Jill Bolte Taylor really did, a brain! — those props look good, and are well-lit.
 In fact, the whole stage is well lit.
-This is called having “high production values.”
+This is called having “high production values,” and it’s something that the vast majority of business speakers have to do without.

-When most people think about “giving a TED talk,” these are the elements they picture: scripted, highly produced, and edited presentations.
+When most people think about “giving a TED talk,” this is what they picture: a scripted, polished, well-designed, well-produced and edited presentation.

 But before you start looking for a videographer to make the movie you’ll show during your talk… or for a forklift that can raise you into the air while you’re speaking, like Al Gore in his TED-style movie An Inconvenient Truth, let’s back up and look at some of the easier-to-achieve distinctions between TED-style talks and run-of-the-mill business presentations.

-TED Talks Are “TED Talks” Because of Their Approach
+TED Talks Are Also “TED Talks” Because of Their Approach

 - TED-style talks are personal.
 The only reason to give a TED talk is that you feel passionately about something, and your sense of purpose creates an energy boost for both you and your audience.